Dharma House. Character, granite cottage

-The sitting room has two sofas and an armchair, a flat screen TV with Freeview, a DVD player, an iPod/CD/radio player, games, books, maps and some DVDs.
+The sitting room has two sofas and an armchair, a flat screen TV with Freeview, NOW TV box, a DVD player, a CD/radio player, games, books, maps and some DVDs.
 The wood-burning stove is provided with a basket of logs.

 The character kitchen/diner has ceiling beams and a feature pine dresser.
 There is a large country pine kitchen table with chairs and stools.
 The kitchen is very well equipped as it is also our holiday home.
 At the back of the kitchen is a small lobby with a courtyard beyond.
 This courtyard is for utility only and not particularly for guest use.
 (It contains gas cylinders and is used by the postman to get to Cottage No.3.
 It is small.)

 We provide a stair-gate at the bottom of the stairs but please note that the stairs are open-tread so an ingenious child could still climb the stairs.

 The master double bedroom is spacious and has two bedside tables, a double chest of drawers and a large feature wardrobe.
 A travel cot is stored in the wardrobe with mattress but no bedding.